With so many different sorts of contracts out there, you can expect to be doing contract reviews on a whole host of different agreements.

-That's because the considerations that reduce the sum of damages payable under well-established rules of law do not apply.
+That's because the considerations that reduce the sum of damages payable under well-established rules of awarding contract law damages do not apply.

-- There is no distinction between direct loss and consequential loss.
-The rule in Hadley v Baxendale doesn't apply
+- There is no distinction between direct loss and consequential loss, ie the Rule in Hadley v Baxendale doesn't apply

 - Mitigation of loss: Generally speaking, the indemnified party does not have an obligation to act reasonably to minimise their loss.

 But then, they take risk by going over the top about it either.
-That's an application of the canons of construction mentioned earlier.
+That's an application of the law of causation.

 When is an Indemnity appropriate?

-You should not give indemnities unless you completely control the circumstances which liability might arise under the contract – unless you've got a very good reason to do so.
+You shouldn't give indemnities unless you completely control the circumstances which liability might arise under the contract – unless you've got a very good reason otherwise.
 That is a matter for you to decide.